cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

-- get pillbug working at both ends then have a tidy up
+- everything broadly works --have a good old tidy up

 #### Sqlite db